 - Represent you during settlement negotiations or a trial, if needed

-- Act as the intermediary between you and involved parties
+- Act as the intermediary between you and the involved parties

 Should you have any questions or reservations that concern your case or how the legal process works as a whole, please reach out to your lawyer.
 The last thing we want is for you to feel left in the dark.
 To help avoid that, we will provide you with regular case updates.